Pizza is delicious. But when it comes to pizza photography, it is one of the most difficult type of food shoots to pull off.

-You can use natural lighting and get creative with your styling and camera angles.
+You can use direct sunlight or natural lighting and get creative with your styling and camera angles.

 It’s important to get your lighting right before you shoot.
 Editing can make a big difference in your food photography.
 But it cannot make a poorly lit image look great.